-Development is not permitted in the Wetlands Conservation Overlay District including the wetland buffers specified in Paragraph D above.
+Development is not permitted in the Wetlands Conservation Overlay District including the wetland buffers specified above.
 Permitted uses are those which will not require the erection or construction of any structures or buildings; will not alter the natural surface configuration by addition of fill or by dredging; and uses that are otherwise permitted by the Zoning Ordinance.
 Such uses include the following:

-- A. Forestry and tree farming using best management practices in order to protect wetlands from damage and prevent sedimentation. - B. Cultivation and harvesting of crops according to recognized soil conservation practices including the protection of the wetlands from pollution caused by fertilizers, pesticides and herbicides used in such cultivation. - C. Wildlife refuges. - D. Parks and outdoor recreation uses consistent with the purpose and intent of this Ordinance; - E. Conservation areas and nature trails. - F. Open Spaces as permitted or required by the Subdivision Regulations or the Zoning Ordinance. - G. Dry hydrants or fire ponds which are constructed to permit unobstructed flow of water. - H. Alteration, expansion or improvement of existing nonconforming structures and buildings, consistent with the provisions of Article VIII Nonconforming Uses of this Ordinance, and with cutting, clearing and erosion control plans approved by the Planning Board. - I. Docks, breakwaters, moorings, beach maintenance and wells as permitted by the Wetlands Bureau of the NH Department of Environmental Services.
+- A. Forestry and tree farming using best management practices in order to protect wetlands from damage and prevent sedimentation. - B. Cultivation and harvesting of crops according to recognized soil conservation practices including the protection of the wetlands from pollution caused by fertilizers, pesticides and herbicides used in such cultivation. - C. Wildlife refuges. - D. Parks and outdoor recreation uses consistent with the purpose and intent of this Ordinance; - E. Conservation areas and nature trails. - F. Open Spaces as permitted or required by the Subdivision Regulations or the Zoning Ordinance. - G. Dry hydrants or fire ponds which are constructed to permit unobstructed flow of water. - H. Docks, breakwaters, moorings, beach maintenance and wells as permitted by the Wetlands Bureau of the NH Department of Environmental Services.